hop-proto/hop-go/handshake_spec.md

 duplex.absorb(cookie)
 mac = duplex.squeeze()
 ```
+TODO: the number of cookie bytes differs in the paper.
 We'll want to adjust nonce sizes once we're using SANE (/if we don't end up using SANE).
 It would be nice to get the cookie down to 48 bytes.

 ##### Client Logic